Zhenghai2000/Zhenghai-Chi.github.io/_pages/about.md

 Personal Hobbies
 ------
 I am a classical music amateur (especially Chopin, Debussy, Tchaikovsky, and Beethoven).
-I used to playing some classical pieces of Chopin, e.g., Nocturnes Op.9 No.1., Andante Spianato, etc. I love his use of a more freely flowing rhythm, song-like melody in the right hand, and strongly emotional expression.
+I enjoy playing some classical pieces of Chopin, e.g., Nocturnes Op.9 No.1., Andante Spianato.
+I love his use of a more freely flowing rhythm, song-like melody in the right hand, and strongly emotional expression.
 My favorite pianist is Krystian Zimerman and Yujia Wang.
-Now, I am striving for the Sonata in D for two pianos, K.448, composed by Mozart.
-But I need another person and piano...
+Now, I am striving for the Sonata in D for two pianos, K.448, composed by Mozart, but I need another person and piano.

-Also, I am a Japanese animation amateur, and my favorite is Megumi Kato.

 For more infomation
 ------